- How do I contact the PEOT office?

 7. When and how do I get benefits?

-OTs who are doing daily work are not eligible for PDSB paid benefits but may wish to join the Board plan and pay the premiums themselves.
-Contact the PDSB’s Benefits Dept. for information.
+OTs who are doing daily work are not eligible for paid benefits but may wish to join OTIP’s Occasional and Casual Members’ (OCM) Benefits plan and pay the premiums themselves.
+Contact OTIP at 1-866-783-6847 for more information.

 OTs who are in an LTO which is known to be longer than 58 teaching days are eligible for enrollment into ETFO’s Employee Life and Health Trust (ELHT) through OTIP.
 The Board will send your LTO information to OTIP who will in turn send you an email with your enrollment information.
 All questions should be directed to either OTIP at 1-866- 783-6847 or ETFO ELHT support at 416-962-3836.
 Daily OTs are not eligible for enrollment in the ELHT.